 Family lore suggests he was a designer for Chris-Craft, a career that would have followed logically from his training as a naval architect and yacht designer.
-At some point he jumped ship from Chris-Craft and, borrowing his gusto from the slogan of his high school alma mater, the Admiral Farragut Academy with it’s ubiquitous, “Damn the torpedoes, full speed ahead,” he began designing his own sailing yachts.
-Not content to draft them on paper, he set about building them in a warehouse in Lancaster City, PA.
+Alas, family lore appears to have been misdirected, or misremembered.
+Since originally typing up this page, I found a newspaper article indicating that he worked for Trojan Yacht, ending that portion of his career as their lead designer.
+Perhaps he also worked at C-C, perhaps not; I haven’t found positive documentation.
+At some point after reaching the design pinnacle within Trojan, he jumped ship.
+Speculate?
+OK.
+My grandfather was a wooden boat man, stem to stern.
+As Trojan shifted to fiberglass boats, I suspect they had less room for him, or he for them.
+Borrowing his gusto from the slogan of his high school alma mater, the Admiral Farragut Academy with it’s ubiquitous, “Damn the torpedoes, full speed ahead,” he began designing – or continued designing – his own sailing yachts.
+Not content to draft them on paper, as many talented designers do, he set about building them, plank by fair plank, in a warehouse in Lancaster City, PA.
 Seven sailboats and many dinghys later he pulled the plug on what had proven to be a labor of love, and no way to support a growing family.
 His vessel, the one I sailed growing up, was not the last boat he built, nor the first.
 It was the one he had an opportunity to buy back from the fellow who had originally commissioned it.

 He sailed that boat for all the years I was alive and he was alive, though that was hardly enough.
 Short version, my granddad took ill the year when he retired, when his boat was already out of the water for winter maintenance and storage.
 He grew worse over the winter, was confined to a wheelchair by spring, then to his bed by the following fall, and he never, not once, sailed after he retired.
 For a man who planned to sail every day, not just weekends and holidays, this was crushing.
 I remember the bitterness in his eyes as he watched me from his wheelchair while I mowed his lawn that summer; he had always been gruff, yet generous with his knowledge, and until that summer I’d never been uncomfortable around him.
 Now, once a week, I loathed working under his silent gaze.
 His anger was palpable, even if he was too well mannered to give it voice.
 I never heard him complain.
 To shift from fit sailor to ragged and immobile old man in months, to know the prognosis was as grim as could be, to see Death grinning from a far shore and yet to have no way of sailing across the void to boldly hasten the meeting, to slouch away a final summer because there was no other possible way to endure except to sit patiently crunched up, to watch, to wait, and then to die without sailing big after a lifetime of working toward those moments of freedom – this was his most undeserved and ignominious end, and perhaps my greatest lesson.